raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 In an attempt to trivialize this apparent accident, Firmin comments that "these things do happen", but is rebutted by Carlotta, who is angered by the fact that the Opera House has long been jinxed by these inexplicable mishaps, and that no one has done anything to stop them.
 Both Carlotta and Piangi furiously storm offstage (with the latter amusingly calling the managers "amateurs").

-In response to this, both the ballet mistress Madame Giry and her daughter/ballet girl Meg Giry propose that Christine Daaé, a chorus girl who also happens to be the daughter of a well-known violinist, replace Carlotta in Hannibal.
+In response to this, both the ballet mistress Madame Giry and her daughter/ballet girl Meg Giry propose that Christine Daaé, a dancer who also happens to be the daughter of a well-known violinist, replace Carlotta in Hannibal.

 > **MEG:** Christine Daaé could sing it, sir.
 >
-> **ANDRE:** A ballet girl?
+> **ANDRÉ:** A ballet girl?
 >
 > **MEG:** Well, she's been taking lessons from a great teacher.
 >
-> **ANDRE:** Oh, from whom?
+> **ANDRÉ:** Oh, from whom?
 >
 > **CHRISTINE:** I don't know, sir.
 >